cstewart-pivotal/apbg-pcf-enablement/icebox.md

 [Wells Fargo: Securing Pivotal Cloud Foundry by Regularly Rebuilding](https://content.pivotal.io/springone-platform-2018/securing-pivotal-cloud-foundry-by-regularly-rebuilding)

 Read the Pivotal blogpost "[How to Apply the Meltdown Fix to All Your Systems in Less than a Day](https://content.pivotal.io/blog/how-to-apply-the-meltdown-fix-to-all-your-systems-in-less-than-a-day)"
-> _"With stemcells, you can upgrade every VM’s operating system in hours, with nearly no risk of downtime or other impact."
+> _"With stemcells, you can upgrade every VM’s operating system in hours, with nearly no risk of downtime or other impact."_

-===
+---

 ## 5 S's